Home; Gunsmith; Professional; DIY!

 "Parkerize" and "Parkerizing" are equivalent terms of phosphate and phosphating as well as phosphatizing derived from the former Parker Chemical Co., which was the inventor of the process: less expensive, more rugged, and more rust resistant than bluing.
 Bluing was not rugged enough for War use.

-Our heavy duty parkerizing gives you better-look finishes, protects your metal better than any other product, and is more simple to use a kit than anything else available anywhere.
-We have two main types followed by different heavy-duty types for the requirements of all Hobbyists to Professionals.
+Our heavy duty parkerizing is much better to give you a more rugged, better-look finishes, protects your metal better than a minimal product, and is more simple to use a kit anywhere because it works.
+We have only one the black Manganese heavy-duty type for the requirements of all Hobbyists to Professionals.
+The 4C bare metal prep replaces Zinc: prevents corossion and allows paint to stick.
 We explain the details of each so you can choose, including mix 'n match, where we add a custom kit just for you.

 Parkerizing can only be used on carbon (chrome-moly) steel: never Stainless Steel nor Aluminum.